livingstoneonline/livingstoneonline/docs/project_structure.md

 components are stuck to.

 * Apache: Web-server, takes request and serves responses
+* Drupal: Theme and Drupal Content.
 * Islandora: Bridge between Drupal and Fedora
-$ Theme and Drupal Content.

 ### Tomcat